fe9lix/CodingKeys/README.md

 ### Editing Key Mappings

-Selecting `Key Mappings` from the menu opens a configuration JSON file.
+Selecting `Key Mappings` from the menu opens the configuration JSON file in your default text editor.
 Each mapping has the following fields:

 - command: The name of the command
 - key: The global shortcut for the command